F5Networks/terraform-provider-bigip/docs/resources/bigip_ipsec_policy.md

 ```

 ## Argument Reference
-* `name` - (Required) Name of the IPSec policy,it should be "full path".The full path is the combination of the partition + name of the IPSec policy.(For example `/Common/test-policy`)
+* `name` - (Required) Name of the IPSec policy, it should be "full path".
+The full path is the combination of the partition + name of the IPSec policy (For example `/Common/test-policy`).

 * `description` - (Optional,type `string`) Description of the IPSec policy.